WPC License & ETA Certificate for Wireless Devices in India

 Procedure for Downloading WPC License

-After you approve your WPC application, you will get your certification or license via the WPC portal.
-Here is how to download your approved WPC license:
+After your WPC license application is approved, you will receive your WPC license or ETA certificate via the WPC online portal.
+Here is the step-by-step process to download your approved WPC license.

-Once your application has been approved, a download link will be enabled.
-Click this link to obtain your WPC license or ETA certificate as a PDF.
+Once your wireless device application has been approved by WPC, a download button will appear in your WPC portal.
+Click on this download link to obtain your WPC license or ETA certificate as a PDF file.

-In some instances, WPC may send an official hard copy of the license to the address stated in the application.
-However, the PDF version available from the website counts for all intents and purposes.
-This is mainly for convenience or accessibility.
+In some instances, WPC may send an official hard copy of your WPC license to the address provided in your wireless device application.
+However, the PDF version downloaded from the WPC portal is legally valid and can be used for all official purposes including customs clearance, business registration, and compliance documentation.

 Why ComplifyXpert for WPC Advisory Services?